-Near-field reflections can also occur from your back wall (the wall behind the listening position).
-If your listening position is close to the back wall, these reflections can cause problems and confuse imaging quality.
-It is better for the wall behind you to be absorptive than to be reflective.
-If you have a hard back wall and your listening position is close to it, experiment with devices that will absorb information (i.e. wall hangings and possibly even sound absorbing panels).
+Near-field reflections can occur from your back wall, the wall behind the listening position.
+If your listening position is close to the back wall, these reflections can cause problems and confuse the quality of imaging.
+Actually it is better for the wall behind you to be soft than to be bright.
+If you have a hard back wall and your listening position is close to it, experiment with devices that will soften and absorb information (i.e., wall hangings and possibly even sound absorbing panels).